-It’s also important to note that a medical malpractice lawyer often specializes in specific types of medical malpractice cases such as surgery mistakes, birth injuries, dental malpractice, or nursing home abuse.
+It’s also important to note that an experienced medical malpractice attorney often specializes in specific types of medical malpractice injuries such as surgery mistakes, birth injuries, dental malpractice, or nursing home abuse.

 At Weston Law, these are some of the typical causes of medical malpractice that we have experienced:

 These are some of the common issues.
 By no means is this a full overview of all causes.

 To prove medical malpractice, the patient must show that the healthcare professional acted negligently.
 That negligence directly caused harm to the patient.

 These are some things to keep in mind to prove there is a case of medical malpractice:

 When all these things can be proven, a strong medical malpractice case can be started against the medical professional.